 - Acesulfame potassium: Used with other artificial sweeteners in diet sodas and ice cream.
 Linked to lung and breast tumors in rats.

 - Sucralose: Splenda.
-Can cause swelling of liver and kidneys and a shrinkage of the thymus gland.
+Can cause swelling of the liver and kidneys and a shrinkage of the thymus gland.

 - Agave nectar: Sweetener derived from a cactus.
-Contains high levels of fructose, which causes insulin resistance, liver disease and inflammation of body tissues.
+Contains high levels of fructose, which causes insulin resistance, liver disease, and inflammation of body tissues.

 - Bleached starch: Can be used in many dairy products.
 Thought to be related to asthma and skin irritations.

 - Tert butylhydroquinone: Used to preserve fish products.
 Could cause stomach tumors at high doses.

 Food colorings give foods a more attractive appearance, but some experts believe they cause serious health problems, including asthma and hyperactivity in children.

 Artificial colors blue 1, 2, green 3, red 3, and yellow 6 have been linked to thyroid, adrenal, bladder, kidney, and brain cancers.
 Always seek out foods with the fewest artificial chemicals, especially for kids.
 Look for color-free medications and food products without artificial colors like these:

 - Red #40: Found in many foods to alter the color.
 All modern food dyes are derived from petroleum.
 A carcinogen that is linked to cancer in some studies.
 Also can cause hyperactivity in children.
 Banned in some European countries.
 (Worst Offender)

 - Blue #1: Used in bakery products, candy, and soft drinks.
 Can damage chromosomes and lead to cancer.